Right now my husband and I are engaged in discussions with not one, but two of my children’s schools regarding their so-called sexuality programmes.

 Lumped in together, children’s individual development is dismissed and the natural modesty about their bodies is forgotten.
 Oftentimes, parents have little, to no say, in the development of any sexuality programmes, and they and their children can be ridiculed for removing their children from the classes.

 In 1996, the Pontifical Council for the Family issued a document entitled The Truth and Meaning of Human Sexuality.
 It is critical that parents, grandparents and educators are familiar with its contents.
-The following is an excerpt this very important document which provides practical guidelines for both parents and educators who have an opportunity to work together, as needed, for the good of all children.
+It is a very important document which provides practical guidelines for both parents and educators who have an opportunity to work together, as needed, for the good of all children.

 It must be said that there are good teachers and counsellors in our schools who wish to lead students to true freedom and a right-ordered understanding of themselves and others.
 They must be commended for all they do to protect the children in their care and to uphold the rights of parents as first educators.